chadwittman/creative-ai-podcast/README.md

 # What's this?
 It's a podcast akin to grabbing coffee with Creative AI researchers.
-The target audience is people with tech competency.
+The target audience is people with technical competency.

 The focus will be on the [Creative AI](http://www.creativeai.net/) space.